Safe Routes to School E-News

 November 30 at 1pm ET – register today

 The most recent webinar, “Nonprofit Organizations and Safe Routes to School”, provided listeners with the tools to conduct a successful Safe Routes to School campaign that work to bolster their organization’s membership and programming while building important political support.
-A recording of the webinar, a PDF of its slides, its tip sheet, chat report as well as questions and answers are now available on the National Partnership’s website.
+A recording of the webinar, a PDF of its slides, its tip sheet, chat report as well as questions and answers are now available on the Safe Routes Partnership’s website.

 The sixth free webinar, “Strategies for Increasing Bicycling in Low-Income Communities”, will showcase the programs of experts from organizations that have found new and innovative ways to engage low-income communities in bicycling and Safe Routes to School while implementing a sustainable, successful model that increases bicycling in low-income neighborhoods.
 Sign up now for this free webinar, taking place November 30 at 1pm ET.